staticintlucas/libfix64/README.md

 Implements basic arithmetic function, comparison, conversion, exponentiation, powers, trigonometry, and more; including all relevant `math.h` functions for fixed point numbers.

-> **Note:** This library is still a work in progress.
+> :information_source: **Note:** This library is still a work in progress.
 Not all functionality is complete yet.

-> **Note:** Currently only 64-bit architectures are supported since `libfix64` leverages native 64*64=128-bit multiplication for many functions.
+> :information_source: **Note:** Currently only 64-bit architectures are supported since `libfix64` leverages native 64*64=128-bit multiplication for many functions.

 ## Usage